henryw374/chronos/README.md

 java.time and Temporal have some overlap with respect to concepts and naming.
 [See here for a comparison](https://widdindustries.com/blog/ecma-temporal-vs-java-time.html)

-The below graph shows the entities in Temporal.
-If you know java.time and you squint a bit, it will look familiar to you.
+The graph below shows the entities in 'Temporal'.
+If you know [java.time](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) already, it should look familiar to you.
+Clearly there are differences, but there is a lot the same.
+The Chronos API leverages the common ground between [Temporal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal) and java.time - sufficient to satisfy the majority of everyday use cases.

 ![graph of entities in Temporal](https://tc39.es/proposal-temporal/docs/object-model.svg)

-Chronos leverages common ground between java.time and Temporal to create an API is that should cover the vast majority of use cases and should leave users rarely needing to drop to the platform APIs.
+#### differences between java.time and Temporal

 In java.time, there are entities (classes) for